jordan4658/chaty/readme.txt

 5. Change the position of the chat button
 6. Custom design
 7. Show or hide the chat widget using targeting rules
 8. Create more than one chat widget and show it on specific pages and categories of your website based on page targeting rules.
-For example, display Skype, Whatsapp chat, and a click to call icon for one category, and Facebook Messenger, Telegram, and Line button for another category.
+For example, display Skype, WhatsApp chat, and a click to call icon for one category, and Facebook Messenger, Telegram, and Line button for another category.
 <strong>The main use cases for the multi chat widget are:</strong>
 Separate widget design for mobile and desktop
 Change widget language for WPML and multi-language websites